CRA Product Classification: Is Your Product Default, Important, or Critical?

 - Product Classification Checklist

-Your CRA conformity assessment route (and cost) depends on your product classification.
+Your CRA conformity assessment route depends on your product classification.
 "Important" and "Critical" products face mandatory third-party assessment.
 "Default" products can self-certify.

 Summary